 How To Keep The Turkey Warm Before Serving

-If you have a half hour before your dinner is being served, you can keep the cooked turkey warm in a 200-degree F oven.
-Preheat the oven before you start cooking and pull out a big sheet pan.
-Cover the pan with parchment paper.
-After the meat is cooked and seasoned with lemon and salt, place it on the sheet pan.
-For best results, place the pan in the oven, uncovered, for a half hour or so.
+If dinner’s still about 30 minutes away, you can keep the turkey warm in a 200°F oven.
+Preheat the oven before you start cooking and line a sheet pan with parchment paper.
+Once the turkey is cooked and seasoned with lemon and salt, place it on the pan.

 What To Serve with Turkey Cutlets